 Fire up the rotisserie!

-I cooked this chicken on an Arteflame!
+I cooked this achiote and blood orange chicken on an Arteflame!
 If you haven’t seen them, check them out on their website.
 They look really great on a patio and are super fun to cook on, especially with a group of friends.
 This can easily be cooked on any rotisserie grill, but it’s so much more fun with big flames!

 This is actually a simple recipe, though the marinade does need at least 12 hours to work it’s magic (24 hours is better!)
 Helpful hint- truss your chicken before placing it in the marinade.
 You will save yourself a large mess!

 The Greensbury chickens average 3-4 lbs, so they’re a perfect size for a rotisserie.
 If you get larger ones, you may need to adjust the heat in order cook it properly.
 Allow around 20 minutes per pound on a wood-flame rotisserie (I kept the flames rolling!)

 - 1/2 cup achiote sauce (or substitute 2 TBS achiote paste in 1/2 cup water)

 - 4 Blood Oranges, juice from (substitute 1/3 cup blood orange or regular orange juice)

 - 1 jalapeno, roughly chopped (remove seeds if you want to lower heat content)